wp-plugins/somatic-framework/readme.txt

 == Changelog ==

+= 1.6.2 =
+* expanded list of metaboxes to disable to include core WP ones
+* new args for soma_init_type, to specify grouping of cpt objects on the sorting page, if enabled
+* fixed css bug in clicker buttons

 = 1.6.1 =
 * disabling admin menus also gets rid of the +New admin bar item
 * using checked() on html forms now